illumos/docs/docs/contributing/index.md

 * Your testing plan and results from your testing.
 This could be simple for simple changes; e.g., "I ran the updated `ls` binary and this is the new output".
 It could also be more detailed for a complicated bug.
-  Providing the testing notes in the issue allows the advocate to easily see what you did to test, and allows future engineers to better understand how to test _their_ changes in the same area of the system.
+  Providing the testing notes in the issue allows the core team to easily see what you did to test, and allows future engineers to better understand how to test _their_ changes in the same area of the system.